 , based on their lifespan and how you use your car.
 Check the maintenance schedule in your owner's manual so you won't be caught by surprise when parts are nearing the end of their useful life.
 Wear parts that tend to fail unexpectedly, like headlight bulbs, are often inexpensive, but you can still get a good deal by shopping around or ordering replacements online.

 Longer-life components are unlike wear parts in that they don't need to be replaced at specific intervals but will still break or wear out from time to time.
 Examples of average costs include:

 - Catalytic converters8: $795

 Typically, replacing these long-life parts is more expensive than replacing wear parts, although they shouldn't wear out until well into a car's lifespan, and replacements should last several years or more.
 In many cases, staying on top of the wear parts (for example, engine oil and filters) will directly prolong the life of heavy-duty components (such as the engine).
-Emergency repairs are a certainty - plan ahead for that rainy day.
+Save up to $50 with Openbay Find a reliable auto repair shop, get a quote and book online.
+Save Now Emergency repairs are a certainty - plan ahead for that rainy day.